QuentinRa/blog.quentinra.dev/tools/git/tools/wiki.md

 [Go back](..)

-> A wiki is a group a pages written in Markdown
+> A wiki is a group of pages written in Markdown
 > to explain how to use your project, for instance.

 That's a good practice to create one if you made